buds-lab/united-world-college-open-data/README.md

 The goal of this notebook is to introduce a dataset of 2 years worth of time series measurements from an international school campus in Singapore.
 This data is part of a research project focused on utilizing data analytics to reduce the energy impact of buildings.
 Data analysis is meant to distill the various raw data sources sometimes found in building controls and energy management systems.

 <b><a href="http://nbviewer.ipython.org/github/cmiller8/United-World-College-Open-Data/blob/master/UWC%20Sample%20Dataset%20Overview.ipynb" target="_blank">Click here to view the whole hosted notebook</b>

-Click <a href="https://github.com/cmiller8/United-World-College-Open-Data" target="_blank">here</a> to view the github repository and supporting files and <a href="https://github.com/cmiller8/United-World-College-Open-Data/archive/master.zip" target="_blank">here</a> to download them directly as a zip.

 </a>
 The building that will be focused on in this study is the United World College Campus in Singapore.
 It is a 70,000 sq.meter International School in which construction was completed in June 2011 and students first utilized the facility in September of that year.
 It is a certified Greemark Platinum building which means it is at the top of building ratings in terms of energy efficiency and sustainability.